Artist Statement

 Kristy Lausten is a fine artist based just outside Chicago, where the quiet of the Midwest meets the rhythm of a creative life.
 From her earliest days sketching and listening to the sound of a record spinning, Kristy has found joy in slowing down and paying attention.
 That love for visual storytelling led her to earn a BFA from Columbia College Chicago and later complete the Mastery Program at the Milan Art Institute.
 Her background in art, design, marketing, and advertising has sharpened her ability to see things in a unique way—creating work that feels both deep and simplistic.

-Drawn to the quiet beauty found in nature and the human spirit, Kristy works with a palette inspired by raw, earthy tones—alongside delicate washes and layered textures—to observe and recreate a space of peace.
+Drawn to the beauty found in nature and the human spirit, Kristy works with a palette inspired by raw, earthy washes—alongside vibrant color and layered textures—to observe and recreate a space of peaceful energy.
 Soulful music, and a sense of reverence guide her process, whether she’s painting figures or blending abstraction with realism.

-In the studio, Kristy is working on a new collection born from the quiet knowing that God’s voice still speaks—soft and steady like a hush over the soul—and from the radiant hope that Christ’s saving grace extends to all, inviting us into trust, peace, and color-filled surrender.
+In the studio, Kristy is working on a new collection that declares that true strength is not only in muscle, bone, or stature — but in the unseen presence that exposes, refines, and awakens.—and from the radiant hope that Christ’s saving grace extends to all, inviting us into trust, peace, and color-filled surrender.
 She is also writing and designing a teacher’s edition, complete with period inspired art lessons, to her currently available book (Art, Faith, and Culture) on how art has expressed faith and cultural change throughout history.

 Outside of painting, she regularly partners with charities as a way of giving thanks for the challenges she’s overcome in her own life.
 For Kristy, creativity is more than expression—it’s a quiet prayer, a conversation with God, and a way of making faith present, one brushstroke at time.